alberttzhao/bike-guard/README.md

 ```

 ### For Production and Testing
-To build the frontend for production or PWA testing:
+To build the frontend for production or PWA testing
 ```bash
 cd frontend
 npm run build